SAP-samples/teched2025-AD169/exercises/ex5/README.md

 ---

-### 5. Add Joule Skills as Tools
+### Step 5: Add Joule Skills as Tools

-1. In the **Tools** section, click **Add Tool → Joule Skill**.
+👉 5.1 In the **Tools** section, click **Add Tool → Joule Skill**

-2. A pop-up will display all available Joule Skills in your project.
+👉 5.2 A pop-up will display all available Joule Skills in your project

-3. Mutli-Select (ctrl or cmd + click) the following skills to add them as tools :
+👉 5.3 Mutli-Select (ctrl or cmd + click) the following skills to add them as tools :
    - `CheckingPickingWorkloadSituation`
    - `SimulateWorkforceOptimization`
    - `ExecuteWorkforceOptimization`